-Michael Keogh was named the University of Delaware's new men's golf head coach July 21, 2001.
-The 12th head coach in UD history and just the fourth since 1955, Keogh begins his 13th season in 2013-14.
+Mike Keogh was named the University of Delaware’s new men’s golf head coach July 21, 2001.
+The 12th head coach in UD history and just the fourth since 1955, Keogh begins his 14th season in 2014-15.

 In his first season at the helm of the Blue Hens in 2001-2002, Keogh led the squad to an eighth place finish at the Colonial Athletic Association Championships.
 His teams finished a season-best fifth at both the Wesley and Lafayette Invitationals.

 In his second season, the Hens placed ninth at the CAA championships but captured three tournament titles during the season, winning at the Army Fall Invitational, the Goldey Beacom Fall Invitational, and the season-ending Scotty Duncan Memorial Invitational.

 During the 2003-04 campaign, the Hens posted six top five team finishes, including a second place finish at Scotty Duncan Memorial hosted by the Blue Hens during the spring and a second place finish at the John McDonald Classic hosted by Temple during the fall.
 The Hens placed ninth at the CAA Championships.
 As a team, the Hens improved their stroke average to 77.59 for the season after posting a mark of 80.94 the previous year.